 Now time for school.
 The last character in Michał isn’t an “l” like the last character of, say, Michael.
 Instead it has a Polish character “ł”.
 A lot of the media miss this out despite being happy to use other foreign characters, for example sprinters André Greipel and Arnaud Démare have the acute “é”.
 Also kwiat is Polish for flower which explains headlines like “Flower Power” or “Kwiatkowski Blooms” and maybe “Kwiatkowski Wilts Under Pressure” et cetera.

 Two things to note.
-The “ł” is pronounced differently for the surname “w” in Polish is pronounced as a “v”.
+The “ł” in Michał is pronounced differently and as for the surname it doesn’t rhyme with Bukowski because a “w” in Polish is pronounced as a “v”.
 Listen for yourself:

 Michał Kwiatkowski is making a name for himself whether in the pro peloton or Google’s rankings although many struggle to say his name.
 Dominant in the juniors, quick into the pro ranks and now competent on every terrain, he’s a hard rider to label.
 A classics winner who could win or five monuments in the coming years or a grand tour contender?
 Maybe both but that’s for him to spell out.